rogerpence/toast-notifications-for-windows/README.md

 #### `ChangeDefaultDurationInSections(int, int, int, int)`

-Change the default seconds a toast is displayed (these values relate to the values represented by the ToastDuration enumration discussed later).
+Change the default seconds a toast is displayed (these values relate to the values represented by the `ToastDuration` enumeration discussed later).
 There is more on this method below.

 #### `SetMessageText(string)`